From ChatGPT to strength training: Here's how 100-year-olds are thriving

 "When you're young, every little problem feels like the end of the world.
 But when you've lived a long time, you realize that most worries pass," another survey participant wrote.
 "You learn to let go of the small stuff and appreciate the little moments of joy," pointing to the wisdom that 100 years of life can bring.

-Two-thirds of the survey participants report staying close with family and friends, and having a "positive outlook" despite the trials and tribulations of aging.
-And the vast majority — four in five centenarians — report frequent visits or get-togethers with those they love, at least once a week, showing the importance of social connections.
+Two-thirds of the survey participants report staying close with family and friends and having a "positive outlook" despite the trials and tribulations of aging.
+And the vast majority — 4 in 5 centenarians — report frequent visits or get-togethers with those they love, at least once a week, showing the importance of social connections.

 Writer Ken Stern, founder of The Longevity Project, has documented some of the communities that benefit from strong social ties, ranging from Wayne County, Ky., to West Texas and the Bronx, in his book, Healthy to 100: How Strong Social Ties Lead to Long Lives.
 He finds one common ingredient in all these places are the institutions and practices that foster stronger connections among family, neighbors and friends.